Subbu-Laxmi/CognoRise-Infotech/README.md

-This calculator application is a practical demonstration of how Python can be used to create interactive desktop tools with Tkinter.
+Conclusion: This calculator application is a practical demonstration of how Python can be used to create interactive desktop tools with Tkinter.

 Task 2 : Password Generator 🔐